Thires/SimuCoin/README.md

 /sca or /scall logs into all accounts saved within the saved xml, echos to game window

 Can save multiple usernames/passwords, they will be stored in SimuCoins.xml.<br>
-The passwords are encrypted with a randomly generated key each time it is saved.
+The passwords are randomly encrypted each time it is saved.

 When window is open, can hit esc key to close it or use window close button.